blakadder/berry-drivers/R24D/README.md

 | `2` | Bedroom | 3.5m - 4m
 | `3` | Bathroom | 2.5m - 3m
 | `4` | Area detection | 3m - 3.5m

+### RadarRestart

+Sends restart command to the radar module.

+### RadarSend

+`control_word,comand_word,hex_value` is the expected format.
+If value is missing it `0F` will be entered instead.
+There is zero error checking and if something is wrong it will fail silently